They can be the most toxic items in your home. But never fear! Here’s how to buy an eco friendly carpet

 Dahlmanns first became inspired to create eco-rugs while trekking in Nepal.
-He was impressed not only by the Nepalese traditions, but by the surrounding beauty of the natural world there, which made him realise he could be a guardian of the Earth through his work: “It is my conviction that we bear responsibility for our actions, both as producers and as consumers.
-Everything we do has global and social implications, and we have an obligation to make sure that we cause no damage to the world and its population.”
+He was impressed not only by the Nepalese traditions, but by the surrounding beauty of the natural world there, which made him realise he could be a guardian of the Earth through his work.
+“It is my conviction that we bear responsibility for our actions, both as producers and as consumers.
+Everything we do has global and social implications, and we have an obligation to make sure that we cause no damage to the world and its population,” he says.

 It’s worth getting a rug appraised.
 If you find a high quality antique rug that’s in good condition, it will only go up in value over time, making these rugs a great investment and something that can be passed down through the generations.